Empathy in Counselling Explained

 For example, suppose a client says, ‘I’m devastated.
 I’m so disgusted with myself.
 I’m so terribly overweight.
 When I look in the mirror, I just see this ugly, fat person.’

 That’s tough material.
 That’s a hurt person who’s in a really difficult place.
 Hearing that, how would you respond in an empathic way, being in that client’s frame of reference?

-That would be 100% in my own frame of reference.
+That would be 100% in your own frame of reference.

 And that is really not empathic.
 That is not being in the client’s frame of reference and that client will certainly not feel heard.

-They may feel rescued – like I’ve thrown them a life-jacket – but they’re not going to feel heard or validated.
+They may feel rescued – like you’ve thrown them a life-jacket – but they’re not going to feel heard or validated.

 Using Idiosyncratic Empathy in Counselling